Tōdōza

-The Tōdōza (当道座) was a Japanese guild for blind men, established in the 14th century by the biwa hōshi Akashi Kakuichi (明石覚一).
-Members performed a variety of roles, as itinerant musicians, masseurs, and acupuncturists.
-It received the patronage of the Muromachi and Edo shogunates, and remained active until the Meiji restoration, being eventually disbanded in 1871.
+The Tōdōza (当道座) was a Japanese guild for blind men, established in the 14th century in Kyoto.
+Founded by Akashi Kakuichi (明石覚一), the guild trained blind men as biwa hōshi or known as, "blind lute-playing narrative singers."
+Members were provided other professional roles, such as itinerant musicians, masseurs, and acupuncturists.
+The guild was organized hierarchically, enjoying official patronage from the Muromachi and Edo shogunates, and remained an important social and economic role for blind men in Japan until the abolishment during the Meiji restoration, in 1871.